secureCodeBox/documentation/docs/contributing/test-concept/scanner-test.md

 ### Integration Tests

 Each scanner has a folder with integration tests.
 For the integration tests we check the results of the `scan` function.
 This function runs an actual SCB scan in the Kind Cluster (Through the [Scan CRD](/docs/api/crds/scan)).
-It expects as parameter: name of the scan, scanType, scanner-specific parameters for the scan and the allowed timeout.
+It expects the following parameters: Name of the scan, scanType, scanner-specific parameters for the scan and the allowed timeout.

 An integration test for, for example, the amass scanner looks like this: